Defective Child Car Seats

 Administrators with the National Highway Traffic Safety Administration, the agency responsible for car seat regulation, assert that while car seats are generally a very safe and effective product, additional testing is needed to further bolster that safety and weed out potentially defective elements.
 It was noted that companies have “resist(ed) mightily” such testing, but that shouldn’t be reason enough for safety advocates to avoid it.

 What’s especially troubling is that even when seats fail the NHTSA’s own safety tests, regulators don’t always issue a recall.
-Between 2003 and 2005, 7 of the 10 car seats that failed in crash tests were not removed from the market.
+On average, 7 of the 10 car seats that failed in crash tests were not removed from the market.
 If a company is able to convince the agency the testing doesn’t match the company’s own results, a recall might be avoided.

 The bottom line for consumers is that just because a seat hasn’t been recalled doesn’t mean it wasn’t defective.
 And further, even if a recall has been issued, it doesn’t mean the company can skirt liability.